SuperVK/sparse-image-repr-bep/bep.typ

   )
 )

-Clearly, the progression is visible; the representation initialized with 3000 Gaussians is almost identical to the naked eye.
-An important side note here is that the tokens grow exponentially in terms of the cost of the neural network.
+Clearly, the progression is visible; the representation initialized with 3000 Gaussians is almost identical to the target for the naked eye.
+An important side note here is that the cost of evaluating a transformer network grows quadratically in the number of tokens.

 == Culling
 In @culling, we already talked about how we will do the culling.
 We will also take a short look at how this works in practice.
 One of the big things that makes a difference is penalizing the size of the loss.
 If we do not do this, we get significantly worse results, and also a big reduction in Gaussians @culling-no-sizing.